Elevate your design and manufacturing processes with Autodesk Fusion

 Learning how materials will behave as they are heat treated is typically a product of lots of hands-on experience.
 Here are some tips to get you started:

-- When heat treating a mold it will often twist and warp.
-While this twisting isn’t drastic–sometimes difficult to see with the naked eye–it affects how a mold fits and functions.
+- When heat treating a mold, it will often twist and warp.
+While this twisting isn’t drastic, it’s sometimes difficult to see with the naked eye, and it affects how a mold fits and functions.

 - Leaving some stock provides an opportunity to adjust the mold for twisting during the finishing process.
 If you fail to make adjustments for twisting, you may end up with unwanted tool marks or even obscure features from the roughing process on your final mold.

-- There’s a balancing act.
-Leave too much stock before the heat treating process occurs, then be left with a more significant area to finish.
-That’s time consuming both because there is more material to deal with in finishing, but also because now it calls for hard machining.
+- There’s a balancing act; if you leave too much stock before the heat-treating process occurs, you’ll be left with a more significant area to finish.
+That’s time-consuming both because there is more material to deal with in finishing, but also because now it calls for hard machining.

 Roughing annealed metal before other processes can help relieve some of the stresses within the mold or die.
 However, finishing operations typically happen after the heat-treating process, requiring a hard machining strategy.